 - Risk is less in CD compared to other money market instruments like stocks, bonds, etc as the money deposited is safe with the banker.

 - CD offer better returns for the amount deposited than the traditional deposit schemes.

 - Post maturity options are given to the depositor to use their funds like rollover of the CD into a new CD, transfer the funds to another account at that bank or withdraw the maturity money and it can be transferred to another bank account or cheque can be received for the money.

 Disadvantages of Certificate of Deposit (CD)

 - It is not a liquid asset as the funds are blocked for a fixed duration and any withdrawal of deposit before the maturity period is possible only if the early withdrawal penalty is paid.

 - Its returns are less than stocks, bonds, etc over a period of time.

-CD is one of the safe and high return investment.
-If the depositor has good money, and the same is not required for any use in near future then the same can be invested in CD as it yields higher interest than the traditional bank deposits, and it is safer compared to the other money market instruments.
-The blocked money can also be withdrawn on payment of penalty.
+CD is one of the safe and high return investments.
+If the depositor has good money, and the same is not required for any use in the near future then the same can be invested in CD as it yields higher interest than the traditional bank deposits, and it is safer compared to the other money market instruments.
+The blocked money can also be withdrawn on the payment of penalty.